autogluon/autogluon-rag/src/agrag/modules/vector_db/README.md

   metadata_index_load_path:  The path to an existing, stored Metadata JSON file.
 This can be a local path or an S3 path.
   Note that we do not support using an existing Milvus database

-  num_gpus: Number of GPUs to use when building the index
+  num_gpus: Number of GPUs to use for generating responses.
+If no value is provided, the maximum available GPUs will be used.
+Otherwise, the minimum of the provided value and maximum available GPUs will be used.

   metadata: Metadata for each embedding stored in the database